 Separated or divorced parents, manage, share, and allocate between them many aspects of everyday living.
 Some of these will be the more mundane tasks.
 Such as buying school supplies, attending sporting and school events, and taking care of registering the kids for extracurricular activities.
-Unless a written agreement or court order says otherwise, the parents must decide and negotiate the details of how these routine tasks split.
+Unless a written agreement or court order says otherwise, the parents must decide and negotiate the details of how these routine tasks are split.
 Sometimes begrudgingly.
 But what’s the best way to split up the fun times?
 Like vacation?

 For those parents well into the separation and divorce process, an agreed Parenting Plan or court order can largely cover the precise dates and duration of a child’s vacation with either parent.
-But for those who are still trying to negotiate their own compromise-based resolution pending a more formal hearing or agreement… It’s important to keep some points in mind.
+But for those who are still trying to negotiate their own compromise-based resolution pending a more formal hearing or agreement…It’s important to keep some points in mind.

-Vacation is Part of the Co-Parenting Schedule
+Vacation is Part of the Co-Parenting Schedule:

 As a general principle – and absent any court-ordered or agreement-imposed constraints – parents should ideally have equal vacation time.
 Parents will also need to agree between themselves on how it will fit into the regular parenting schedule.
 (Incidentally, if the scheduled vacation inadvertently overlaps or encroaches on a parent’s existing schedule time, then the parents should agree on how to make it up at a later date.)

-Working Around the Parents’ Vacation
+Working Around the Parents’ Vacation:

 Next, the parents must take a hard look at their own availability, as well as that of the child.
-Some parents have jobs that offer generous vacation time, and freely allow them to choose and schedule that time off at whim.
+Some parents have jobs that offer generous vacation time, and freely allow them to choose and schedule time off at whim.
 Others have jobs that do not allow any flexibility when it comes to booking time.
 Or jobs that allow them only limited weeks off per year.

 In either case, both parents must work together to accommodate each other’s restrictions, limitations, and even preferences.
 And of course, this must fit seamlessly with the child’s own availability, with regard to his or her pre-booked summer camps, summer jobs, or extracurricular sports.